Our customers have been hired by:

-- Choose one of the resume formats to use.
+- Choose one of the standard resume formats to use.
 The safest option is to go with the reverse-chronological layout and list your last job first.

 - Pick the right resume font and leave some white space to make it easily scannable.

 - Last but not least, save your resume in PDF unless the job ad asks for a MS Word file specifically.
 PDFs don’t lose their composition when you send them.

 2. Write an HR Coordinator Resume Objective or Summary

 According to the BLS, human resources specialists, assistants, and similar roles are projected to increase by 7% by 2026.

 It means high demand but also—